Nikodemsky/bloatoff/bloatoff-utils/readme.txt

 = Why is there no option to remove the WordPress Heartbeat API altogether? =

 Too many things rely on Heartbeat, and removing it entirely is a really bad idea — most of the potential issues would come from that option.
-If you still want to disable it, add this snippet to your active theme's functions.php file after &#60;&#63;php: [Snippet](https://github.com/Nikodemsky/Wordpress-related/blob/main/disable-heartbeat.php).
+If you still want to disable it, add this snippet to your active theme's functions.php file after `<?php`: [Snippet](https://github.com/Nikodemsky/Wordpress-related/blob/main/disable-heartbeat.php).
 Just keep in mind that you're doing so at your own risk, and it may break some key functionality on your website.

 = Does the Heartbeat control change the interval for all instances? =